El Paso mayor says Trump used derisive term in meeting

 Police have said Patrick Crusius, 21, confessed to driving to El Paso from a Dallas suburb to target Mexicans in the Aug.
 3 attack .

-On Thursday, a scheduled football game between an El Paso high school and the school Crusius attended was cancelled.
+On Thursday, a scheduled football game between an El Paso high school and the school Crusius attended was cancelled for fear of disruption by extremists.

 The game between Plano Senior High School and El Paso's Eastwood High School had been set for Sept.
 6 in Plano.
 But officials in the North Texas school district said in a statement that they were canceling it because of safety concerns.